-This post is in partnership with Progresso Foods.
+Eat your spring greens!
+A vibrant Italian wedding soup recipe made with fresh herbs, spicy greens, and panko meatballs.
+This post is created in partnership with Progresso Foods.
 Thanks for supporting the brands that make Brooklyn Supper possible.
+Jump to recipe.

 Italian wedding soup has confounded me for the longest time.
 Why would anyone want soup at a wedding?
 The thought of tiny splashes of broth on silk dresses and crisp worsted wool suits makes me shudder.
 Though it’s clear to me that weddings and a brothy meatball soup do not mix, I’ve always assumed the Italians, creators of so much deliciousness and Milanese fashion, know something I don’t.